-There are two types of question you can ask in order to receive feedback:
+There are a few common types of question you can ask in order to receive feedback:

 This type of question requires more detailed answers, which you can use when you want to gather additional information, or have a larger discussion around a certain topic.
 You can ask questions that help you better understand the context of the person’s feedback and the impact your behavior is having.

 Now you’ve determined what sort of questions to ask, you need to find who to ask.
-The best place to start is your closest circle, namely your team, your manager, and possibly even friends and family.
-Anyone who has worked closely with you will be able to give you insight into your strengths and things you could improve on.
+The best place to start is your closest circle, namely your team, your manager, and close collaborators.
+They are likely in the best position to give you insight into your strengths and things you could improve on.

-Feedback from different sources gives you more perspective and helps you form a more holistic view (like in 360 degree feedback).
+Feedback from different sources helps you form a more holistic view (like in 360 degree feedback).
 Feedback doesn't always have to be in person, you can use a platform like Impraise to ask for feedback from several people at once digitally and then follow up in person if needed.

 You want feedback conversations to flow naturally and comfortably.
 That is the best way to gain the information you need and maintain a good relationship with the people giving it.
 Use the following steps in order to have productive feedback sessions:

-Keep notes of the feedback you received so you can come back to it in the future.
+Keep notes of the feedback you received so you can reference them as you need.
 Treat the notes like a commitment with yourself to change and improve.

 Asking for feedback is a great way to help you grow professionally and personally.
 Pro-actively asking for it will help you learn faster.
 Ask yourself which areas or skills you want to develop, so you can prepare the right questions and approach the right people.
 By pro-actively asking for feedback, you may also become an example for others on your team, and help to develop a culture of feedback within your organization.

 Get into the feedback mindset, download our e-book on How to Give Effective Feedback to help guide you.